FAQs: Getting your COVID vaccine at Henry Ford Health

 - Allergic reactions are possible with any vaccine, though they are rare.
-For your safety, you will be asked to remain in a designated waiting area for about 15 minutes for monitoring.
+For your safety, you will be asked to wait for about 15 minutes for monitoring after you receive the vaccine.
 If you've had a prior allergic reaction to an injectable medicine or vaccine, or any of the ingredients in the vaccine you're getting, you may be asked to wait 30 minutes.
-The waiting area will be socially distanced.

 How will my vaccination be documented?

 Your electronic medical record will be updated each time you receive a vaccine of any kind.
 COVID vaccination cards are no longer in use.
 You do not need to bring your vaccination card to your appointment, but you can if you wish.